 Darcha is a small village that is considered as the last northernmost civilized place in Himachal Pradesh.
 Primarily, everyone traveling on Manali Leh Highway needs to stop at Darcha police checkpoint and has to register their names with vehicle number in the passerby records.

-Darcha is also the endpoint of a famous trek which starts from Padum, Zanskar Valley in Ladakh region and of course, you can start the same trek from here as well :)… The new road from Darcha to Padum via Shingo La pass has been completed by BRO in 2018.
+Darcha is also the endpoint of a famous trek which starts from Padum, Zanskar Valley in Ladakh region and of course, you can start the same trek from here as well.
+BRO completed the new road from Darcha to Padum via Shingo La pass in 2018.
 So, if you are planning a trip to Zanskar, then you can travel to Padum from Darcha over Shingo La pass through this route.

 Utilities, Food & Stay options at Darcha

-This is another reason why you need your body to be better acclimatized and hydrated always on this tough journey on Manali Leh road.
-Do not forget to intake a good amount of water just to keep your minerals and oxygen levels correct in the body.
+This is another reason why you need your body to be better acclimatized and always hydrated on this tough journey on Manali Leh road.
+Do not forget to intake a good amount of water to keep your minerals and oxygen levels correct in the body.

 Pro Tip: It will be best if you can carry ORS diluted water or Glucon-D water with you all the time and keep sipping it after every half an hour or so to keep yourself adequately hydrated on Manali Leh Highway.